okize/trendie/readme.md

 # trendie

-CLI tool that displays Internet Explorer usage and trends on your site via Google Analytics.
+CLI tool that displays Internet Explorer usage and trends for your site via Google Analytics.